arjun344/LiMailTrackr/README.md

 - Once you find it just open it and click on **`START`**.
 - Just follow the steps the bot provides you.

-Once setup your account with us just visit   [the tracker generator](http://arjun344.pythonanywhere.com/) .
+Once you are done with setup just visit   [the tracker generator](http://arjun344.pythonanywhere.com/) .

 **Make Sure You Put Your Information In the Format Shown Below :**
 - `USERNAME / UNIQUE_MSG_ID / REMARK`